-If the Issuer has elected to redeem the Notes pursuant to Condition 7.2 (General redemption option), Condition 7.3 (Redemption upon the occurrence of a Capital Event), Condition 7.4 (Redemption upon the occurrence of a Tax Deductibility Event) or Condition 7.5 (Redemption upon the occurrence of an Additional Amount Event), and prior to the relevant redemption date a Contingency Event occurs, the relevant redemption notice shall be automatically rescinded and shall be of no force and effect, the Prevailing Principal Amount of the Notes will not be due and payable and a Write-Down shall occur as described under Condition 6 (Loss Absorption and Reinstatement of Principal Amount).
+If the Issuer has elected to redeem the Notes pursuant to Condition 7.2 (General redemption option), Condition 7.3 (Redemption upon the occurrence of a Capital Event) or Condition 7.4 (Redemption upon the occurrence of a Tax Event, and prior to the relevant redemption date a Contingency Event occurs, the relevant redemption notice shall be automatically rescinded and shall be of no force and effect, the Prevailing Principal Amount of the Notes will not be due and payable and a Write-Down shall occur as described under Condition 6 (Loss Absorption and Reinstatement of Principal Amount).

-7.9 Substitution and variation
+7.8 Substitution and variation

-Subject to Condition 7.8 (Conditions to redemption and purchase), if a Capital Event, a Tax Deductibility Event or an Additional Amount Event has occurred and is continuing, the Issuer may at any time, at its option (without any requirement for the consent or approval of the Noteholders or Couponholders and subject to receiving consent from the Competent Authority), having given no less than 30 nor more than 45 calendar days' notice to the Noteholders (in accordance with Condition 16 (Notices)) and the Fiscal Agent, substitute all (but not some only) of the Notes for, or vary the terms of the Notes provided that they remain or (as appropriate) so that they become, Qualifying Additional Tier 1 Notes.
+Subject to Condition 7.7 (Conditions to redemption and purchase), if a Capital Event or a Tax Event has occurred and is continuing or to align to best practices from time to time published by the European Banking Authority, the Issuer may at any time, at its option (without any requirement for the consent or approval of the Noteholders or Couponholders and subject to receiving consent from the Competent Authority), having given no less than 30 nor more than 45 calendar days' notice to the Noteholders (in accordance with Condition 16 (Notices)) and the Fiscal Agent, substitute all (but not some only) of the Notes for, or vary the terms of the Notes provided that they remain or (as appropriate) so that they become, Qualifying Additional Tier 1 Notes.